Fundamentals of Cybersecurity: Essential Guide to Protecting Data and Digital Systems

 Why Cybersecurity Matters Today

-• Malware infections that damage or disrupt computer systems
+• Malware infections damaging or disrupting systems

-• Data breaches that expose sensitive information
+• Data breaches exposing sensitive information

 Cyber ThreatDescriptionPossible Impact